vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 ## Remarks

-I hope this pages helps you to make a choice in the best hardware for you to run Home Assistant on.
+I hope this page helps you to choose the best hardware for you to run Home Assistant on.

 Do you have any other remarks, suggestions, spell errors found after reading this page?
-Please let me know, you can reach me in one of mine social media posts or create a [GitHub issue](https://github.com/vdbrink/vdbrink.github.io/issues).
+Please let me know, you can reach me in one of my social media posts or create a [GitHub issue](https://github.com/vdbrink/vdbrink.github.io/issues).